 The big industry trends – electric vehicles and autonomous driving – would have been unthinkable without the recent advances in software.
 Electronics and software now account for 90 percent of all innovations with OEMs and tier 1 suppliers set to significantly increase their R&D investment in these areas.
 However, key questions still need to be answered: What effect will software have on monetization strategies and how should suppliers’ adjust their current approaches?

 It should come as no surprise that automotive suppliers are paying serious attention to these topics and their potential impact.
 Spending by OEMs and tier 1 suppliers on software-related R&D is expected to rise at a staggering compound annual growth rate (CAGR) of 16.1 percent, from 37.9 billion euros in 2015 to 168.8 billion in 2025.
-The global strategy and marketing consultancy Simon-Kucher & Partners surveyed automotive suppliers on their attitudes toward digitalization: 37 percent of respondents see digitalization as an opportunity, 27 percent view it as a risk, and the rest don’t expect digitalization to have any impact on their businesses.
+Simon-Kucher & Partners surveyed automotive suppliers on their attitudes toward digitalization.
+37 percent of respondents see digitalization as an opportunity, 27 percent view it as a risk, and the rest don’t expect digitalization to have any impact on their businesses.
 However, even the companies that see digitalization as an opportunity haven’t laid the necessary groundwork to meet this trend.
-While most of them are well-prepared when it comes to adapting their sales approaches, it is essential for them to critically analyze their monetization strategies and adapt them accordingly.
+While most of them are well prepared when it comes to adapting their sales approaches, it is essential for them to critically analyze their monetization strategies and adapt them accordingly.

 Why it’s important for suppliers to think ahead